 Not necessarily.

-This relatively inexpensive maintenance service helps protect the inside of the tank from corrosion and can often extend the life of the water heater by several years.
+Instead of recommending replacement, we advised replacing the sacrificial anode rod.
+This maintenance item protects the inside of the tank from corrosion and can often extend the heater's life by several years.

 Before hiring any plumbing contractor, ask questions about the proposed installation.